romkatv/gitstatus/README.md

 ## Compiling

+There is a prebuilt `gitstatusd` ELF binary for x64 that should work on Linux and WSL.
+When you source `gitstatus.plugin.zsh`, it'll pick up `gitstatusd` automatically if it's in the same directory.

-For best results, compile libgit2 statically with all optional features disabled and all required features bundled.
+If the precompiled binary doesn't work for you, you'll need to get your hands dirty.
+First, download, compile and install libgit2.
+For best results, compile it statically with all optional features disabled and all required features bundled.

 ```zsh
 git clone https://github.com/libgit2/libgit2.git